matt-harding-2021/OpenGL-Game-EW/README.md

-# Engine
+# CW2019
-Base engine for use in IMAT3405
+You MUST use this repo to submit your coursework.